 Simple English definitions for legal terms

-Read a random definition: air-transport agreement
+Read a random definition: individual

 A lineal descendant is someone who is directly related to a person, like their child or grandchild.
 When someone dies without a will, the court gives their things to their spouse and lineal descendants first.
 This means that if someone has kids, their things will go to their kids before anyone else.
 It doesn't matter if the kids were adopted or not.
 Lineal descendants are different from lineal ascendants, which are a person's parents and grandparents.
 There are also other relatives, like cousins and aunts and uncles, who are called collateral descendants.